-The MA in Comparative Education is an innovative interdisciplinary program that integrates Islamic, African, Eastern, indigenous, and Western educational traditions.
+The MA in Comparative Education is an innovative interdisciplinary program that synthesizes Islamic, African, Eastern, indigenous, and Western educational traditions.
 Rooted in a unique multiplex comparative framework, it is designed to equip students with the skills to address complex educational challenges across diverse sociopolitical and cultural contexts, including Qatar.
 Combining rigorous coursework, internships, and a research-based thesis, the program fosters ethical leadership, cultural relevance, and empirical research.

 It supports graduates in emerging as innovative educators and leaders, capable of designing ethical, impactful solutions for pressing educational needs and driving meaningful reform at local and global levels.